arthurfsvieira/arthurfsvieira/README.md

 - 🔭 I’m currently working on build a strong portifolio
 - 🌱 I’m currently learning Java
 - 🤝 I’m looking to collaborate on fullstack projects
-- 🎬 Ask me about my favorite movie
+- 🎬 Ask me about my favorite movie (Tip:🧠🦋)
 - 📫 How to reach me: arthur.devbr@gmail.com
 - 🩺 Fun fact: I'm a veterinarian!